SAP-samples/kyma-runtime-extension-samples/pi-scenario/README.md

-This sample demostrates how Integration and the Kyma runtime can interact with each other.
+This sample demostrates how Process Integration and the Kyma runtime can interact with each other.
 Two samples are provided, one where Integration calls Kyma and one where Kyma calls Integration.

 ### Prerequistes